Camms Webinar Recap: Harmonizing ERM and ORM

 In terms of the role of risk professionals, Simon added: “That challenges the thought process of the enterprise risk practitioners who then need to collate all that information and then package it up in a way that will ultimately enable the senior executives and the board to then make decisions.”
 Get this right and they can distil the information into something that is actionable and insightful for senior decision-makers – and contribute to the direction of the organisation.

 When asked about the benefits of having a strong ERM programme within an organisation, Simon said: “A strong ERM system takes onboard threats, harnesses the opportunity and then links those back to the organisational strategy and then ultimately what the organisation is trying to achieve – both in the short, medium and long term.”
-This highlights how a robust ERM programme that’s aligned with strategic objectives and understands the threat landscape can define an organisation’s risk-related opportunities.
+This highlights how a robust ERM programme that’s aligned with strategic objectives and understands the threat landscape can define an organisation’s risk-related opportunities and guide the formulation of a comprehensive risk mitigation strategy.

-Simon underscored the legacy challenges of attempting to harness ORMs potential: “It was always difficult from an ORM perspective to aggregate risks.
+Simon underscored the legacy challenges of attempting to harness ORMs potential, including the need for an effective operational risk management system to mitigate those challenges.: “It was always difficult from an ORM perspective to aggregate risks.
 So, if you had the same risks…across the different divisions, how does that then roll up to an overall risk that will sit on that ERM register?”
 This siloed approach restricts the boards’ ability to gain an oversight of ongoing risk-related vulnerabilities.

 For Simon, consistency is key when establishing harmony between ERM and ORM: “Getting that consistency in the identification, the consistency around the language, but also the consistency around the measurement of risk… will be in that consistent approach.”
 He recognised that perfect harmony stems from a consistent approach to both functions: “Consistently reporting on risks, in the same way, helps the decision-making process, that’s the strength of the system.”